Skip to content

 Can the tourist visa in Rwanda/Uganda be extended?

-There is room to extend your visa at the Directorate of Citizenship and Immigration Control in Kampala.
-But take note that approval isn’t guaranteed.
-The Rwanda visa extension can be applied for and should be before the visa expires.
-Reach out to the Rwanda Directorate General of Immigration & Emigration.
+Although acceptance is not guaranteed, requests for visa extensions in Uganda can be made through the Directorate of Citizenship and Immigration Control in Kampala.
+In Rwanda, tourist visa extensions are available but must be applied for before the visa expires by contacting the Rwanda Directorate General of Immigration and Emigration.

 Visiting Uganda and Rwanda for a holiday –what to expect